Lohithgoud/Titanic-Survival-Prediction/README.md

 - The model provides a baseline for Titanic survival prediction.
 - Further improvements can be made by testing other machine learning models, performing hyperparameter tuning, and feature engineering.

-## Contributing
-Feel free to contribute by improving the model or adding new features.
-Fork the repository and submit a pull request.

-## License
-This project is open-source and available under the MIT License.